Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Extending EPD to NPU

-For EPD-NPU, we use eight 910B3 NPUs and evaluate the system by running the controlled experimental setup (as described in the experiments section of the main paper) in an online setting.
-Specifically, the number of input tokens was 22, length of output tokens was 10 with early stopping was disabled.
-The SLO requirements were also selected in a similar manner as the GPU experiments.
-The requirements for InternVL2-8B with 8 images per request were 8.5 and 0.12 for TTFT and TPOT, respectively.
-Each server had 192 CPUs and 1.5TB of RAM.
-The CANN version was 7.6.
-The maximum model length was set to 27000, KV Cache utilization was set to 83\% And the maximum number of multimedia data of 8 was imposed.
-EPD-NPU also used a version of Ascend-vLLM (version 0.6.3.post1) built upon a newer version of vLLM than the one used in EPD-GPU.
+For EPD-NPU, We use eight 910B3 NPUs and evaluate the system by running the controlled experimental setup (as described in the experiments section of the main paper) in an online setting.
+The number of input tokens was 22, length of output tokens was 10 with the end-of-sequence token ignored.
+The SLO requirements (8.5 and 0.12 for TTFT and TPOT, respectively) were also selected in a similar manner as the GPU experiments.
+The maximum model length was set to 27000, and KV Cache utilization was set to 83\%.
+EPD-NPU also used a version of Ascend-vLLM (version 0.6.3.post1) with CANN version 7.6.
 Unless otherwise stated, the hyper-parameters are identical to those described in \ref{sec:appendix-hyperparam}.